A-Patil-2001/MySQL-Power-BI--Provide-Insights-to-Management-in-Consumer-Goods-Domain/README.md

-# MySQL-Power-BI--Provide-Insights-to-Management-in-Consumer-Goods-Domain

-## 📊 AtliQ Hardware – SQL Business Insights Challenge
+# 📊 AtliQ Hardware – SQL Business Insights Challenge
-### 📌 Project Overview
+## 📌 Project Overview

 - AtliQ Hardwares is one of the leading computer hardware producers in India and has expanded globally.
 However, the management team faced challenges in making quick, data-informed  decisions due to the lack of actionable insights.